voipnuggets/flux-generator/README.md

 Once the server is running (either via `run_flux.sh` or manually):

 1. Open your browser and navigate to http://127.0.0.1:7860
-2. Enter a prompt and click the generate button
+2. Enter a prompt, select a model and click the generate button
-3. On first use, the model will be downloaded (approximately 23 GB)
+3. On first use, the model will be downloaded (approximately 30 GB)
 4. Download progress will be visible in the terminal
 5. Once downloaded, image generation will begin

-## Generating image uising the flux generator UI

-- The UI is accessable here http://127.0.0.1:7860
-- Enter a prompt and click generate buttons
-- On the first use the model will get downloaded which is about 23 GB in size
-- The downloaded status is visible on the terminal
-- Once the model is downloaded the image generation will start

 ## API Integration